isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-One-declaration-per line increases readability and avoids mistakes related to the C/C++ grammar.
+One declaration per line increases readability and avoids mistakes related to the C/C++ grammar.
 It also leaves room for a more descriptive end-of-line comment.